ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 ways that granting programs could separate funding for the community/maintenance parts of a project from the research parts.
-For example, communities could be awarded grants to hire community liaisons who are somewhat self-directed.
+For example, communities could be awarded grants to hire community developers or liaisons who are somewhat self-directed.
 Alternatively, institutes like the `Software Sustainability Institute
 <http://www.software.ac.uk/>`__ could provide personnel through a
 granting program.